Employment

 • Strive for cooperation and diversity through tact, respect, and a recognition of individual differences and the special abilities and strengths of each teacher and student.

-• Oversee the coordination of co-curricular and extra-curricular activities within the Upper School.
+• Oversee the coordination of co-curricular and extra-curricular activities within the Lower School.
 Assist in the planning and presentation of school assemblies and programs.

 • Serves as a consultant to teachers in matters of classroom management, teaching method, and general school procedures.